asseco-tech/docker-boxes/README.md

 Where:
 - `HELM_VERSION` - Version of Helm included in the image
-- `RELEASE_VERSION` - Release of an image within the same Helm version; a release change means a minor/patch version change for other tools or for the base image.
+- `RELEASE_VERSION` - Release of an image within the same Helm version; a release change means a minor/patch version change for other tools or change for the base image.
-- `BUILD_NUMBER` - Sequential build number (3-digit format)
+- `BUILD_NUMBER` - Sequential build number (3-digit format);
+    a build change means correcting the metafiles, descriptions, scripts and so on

 **Example:** `h3.18.6-v1-b001`